Fantom-foundation/Artion-Contracts/README.md

 # Unit Tests for Fantom Artion Marketplace

-This repo contains only the necessities to deploy a mock `ERC20`, `ERC721`, and `FantomAuction` contract on a local blockchain
+This repo contains only the necessities to deploy a mock `ERC20`, `ERC721`, and `FantomAuction` contract on a local blockchain and test the `FantomAuction` contract with the supplied unit test

 ## Currently Included